-- i.
+- (a) The general qualitative disclosure requirement for market risk including the portfolios covered by the standardized approach. - i.
 Market risk: Market risk arises from open positions in interest rate, currency and equity products.
 The board sets limits and reviews it at regular interval on the risk that may be accepted.
 Further the exposure is monitored on daily basis. - ii.
 Liquidity risk: The bank is exposed to daily calls on its available cash resources from overnight deposits, current accounts, maturing deposits, loans drawn and guarantees, from margin and other calls on cash settlement.
 The board has set limit based on their experience of the minimum proportion of maturing funds available to meet such calls and on the minimum level of inter-bank and other borrowing facility that should be in place to cover withdrawals at unexpected levels of demand. - iii.
 Interest rate risk: The bank is exposed to various risks associated with the effect of fluctuation in the prevailing levels of market interest rates on its financial position and cash flow.
 The bank has the discretion to change the rates on deposits, loans and advances in line with changes in market trend.
 These measures minimize the bank's exposure to interest rate risk. - iv.
 Currency risk: The bank is exposed to the risk that the value of a financial instrument will fluctuate due to changes in foreign exchange rate.
 The bank is involved in foreign currency market only to the extent of buying and selling to the extent of required currency.
 The bank is not involved in foreign currency forward contracts and thus the risk is limited.